-- 1. If a delimiting character (specified by the RECDEL= operand of the TPROCESS macro creating the destination queue accessed by the GET or READ macro) is encountered while the work area is being filled, TCAM assumes that the current record ends with this character. - 2.
+- 1. If a delimiting character (specified by the RECDEL= operand of the TPROCESS macro creating the destination queue accessed by the GET or READ macro) is encountered while the work area is being filled, TCAM assumes that the current record ends with this character.
+The user may request that delimiting characters be removed from the data by specifying DELETE=YES on the TPDATE macro. - 2.
 If the end of a message is reached before the work area is filled, TCAM assumes that the last character in the message is also the last character in the current record. - 3.
 If neither a delimiter nor the end of the message is reached by the time the work area is filled, TCAM assumes that the length of the record is equal to the size of the work area (minus the size of any optional fields in the work area).
 TCAM determines the size of the work area by looking in the BLKSIZE field of the input DCB.